-President Donald Trump has given his blessing to the proposed tie-up between ByteDance's TikTok and American software giant Oracle, bringing the deal closer to reality.
+The US president has given his blessing to the proposed tie-up between ByteDance's TikTok and American software giant Oracle, bringing the deal closer to reality.

-Oracle will become the company's "trusted technology provider" and will be responsible for processing all U.S. user data in its servers.
-It will also get access to monitor TikTok’s source code and algorithms, although ByteDance will continue to control TikTok's algorithm.
+Oracle will become the company's "trusted technology provider" and will be responsible for processing all US user data in its servers.
+It will also get access to monitor TikTok's source code and algorithms, although ByteDance will continue to control TikTok's algorithm.

-TikTok released a statement saying it was "pleased that the proposal by TikTok, Oracle and Walmart will resolve the security concerns of the U.S. administration and settle questions around TikTok's future in the U.S."
+TikTok released a statement saying it was "pleased that the proposal by TikTok, Oracle, and Walmart will resolve the security concerns of the US Administration and settle questions around TikTok's future in the US".

 It is now in the hands of the Chinese government to give the final approval on the deal.
-Beijing introduced regulations in late August on the export of artificial intelligence technologies such as voice and text recognition, and those that analyse data to make personalized content recommendations, among other technologies.
+Beijing introduced new regulations in late August on the export of artificial intelligence technologies such as voice and text recognition, and those that analyse data to make personalised content recommendations, among other technologies.
 Under the restrictions, ByteDance is required to seek permission from the Ministry of Commerce before transferring its technology overseas.

 The Chinese restrictions prevented ByteDance from agreeing to Microsoft's proposed takeover bid, which would have given the software company control over TikTok's source code and algorithm.

 Click here to subscribe to the FREE Asia PR & comms bulletin to receive dedicated news, features and comment from the region straight to your inbox.
 Make sure you register for the site to access more than one story per month.

 To submit a news, comment, case study or analysis idea for the Asia bulletin, email Surekha.Ragavan@haymarket.asia